PNG to JPG Converter icon

 Frequently Asked Questions

-Will PNG to JPG reduce file size?
+Will PNG to JPG strip the transparency information permanently?

 If you are moving from a heavy photo workflow into faster web delivery, the usual next question is whether you should stay with JPG or continue toward a lighter modern web format.